hoonzis/hoonzis.github.io/_posts/2015-03-19-neural-networks-f-xor-classifier-and.md

   ) u
 ```

-And here high level method, that generates a random example of TSP
-problem, calculates distances between all cities and runs the algorithm
-until a stable and correct solution is found.
-That is until the network
+And here high level method, that generates a random example of TSP problem, calculates distances between all cities and runs the algorithm until a stable and correct solution is found.
+That is until the network returns feasible solution.
-returns feasable solution.

 ```ocaml
 let sampleRun (pms:HopfieldTspParams ) (n:int) =